Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/07-experiments-page.md

 ![](/img/user-guide/02-experiment-basics/07-experiments-page/experiments-page-tags-open-framed.png)

 Open **Filter by tags** and select one or more tags to narrow the list.
-This is useful when your cluster has many past experiments and you want to quickly find a subset without searching by the full experiment name.